jularumbe/jularumbe/README.md

 Hi, i'm @jularumbe
-My everyday work is IT support, currently learning technologies such as Proxmox, Zabbix and RouterOS I'm also interested in developing video games, studying Javascript, Typescript and using Phaser 3 library To reach me: jularumbe@gmail.com
+My everyday work is IT support, currently learning technologies such as Proxmox, Zabbix and RouterOS.
+I'm also interested in developing video games, studying Javascript, Typescript and using Phaser 3 library.
+To reach me:
+jularumbe@gmail.com